tvheadend/tvheadend/docs/markdown/configure_tvheadend.md

 or record).
 You can do this in two places:

 **Tvheadend web interface: _Configuration -> DVB Inputs -> Services_**
+**Tvheadend web interface: _Configuration -> Channel/EPG -> Channels_**

+#### 6.1.
+Mapping All

-Press the "Map All" button.
+  Press the "Map services" button and then "Map all services" from the drop-down.
   Note the resultant dialog box that allows you to exclude some services from the mapping: this is covered in more detail later in this guide.

-**Tvheadend web interface: _Configuration -> Channel/EPG -> Channels_**

-Press the "Map Services" button.
-Again, you can exclude services as you can for 'Map All', above.

-> Any explanation on how a channel can map to multiple services <......>
+#### 6.2.
+Mapping Selected

+  While holding ctrl (single selection) or shift (to select a range), Click on the services you would like to map as channels..

+  Once you're done selecting, press the "Map services" button and then "Map selected services" - **be careful not to click on the grid or you'll lose your selection!**

+  A dialog will then appear with the list of available services and various other mapping options.

+  The ticked check boxes [✓] indicate which services will be mapped, when you're happy with the selection press the "Map services" button.
+You will then be taken to the Service Mapper tab which will begin mapping services to channels.

+  **Tip**: By default Tvheadend will only show a small selection of available services - you can increase this by using the paging selector at the bottom right of the page.

 > Anything about using bouquets
 ##NOTE: TODO: TEXT REQUIRED